qguang/guang.qiu.postgres/000_dockerfile/README.md

     - crm_rw_user
     - crm_ro_user

-In addition to those database objects, it also sets up privillegs/permssions for these users.
+In addition to those database objects, it also sets up permssions for these users.

 ```